SchoolOfGames/SchoolOfGames.github.io/Academy2Day.md

 4. The flip book animation proved somewhat difficult, but the students though it was ineteresting.
 Two ways to improve it would be:
    a.
 Provide actual flipbooks instead of post-it notes
    b.
 Provide a short, specific animation for them make before asking them to make their own

+5. Early arriving students were entertained by the camp staff playing the game Video Game Tycoon on the big screen and taking suggestions for what actions to take from the campers.

+6. Lots of the campers and staff enjoyed sharing obscure games they liked - that could be a more formalized activity in a longer camp.